 Your router has a precision built electric motor.
 It should be connected to a power supply that is 120 volts, 60 Hz, AC only (normal household current).
 Do not operate this tool on direct current (DC).
-A voltage drop of more than 10 percent will cause a loss of power and overheating.
+A voltage drop of more than 10 percent will cause a loss of power and the motor will overheat.
 If your tool does not operate when plugged into an outlet, double-check the power supply.